 Isogawa was born in 1964 in Japan and came to Australia on a working holiday visa in 1986.
 He studied fashion design at East Sydney Tech and opened his own shop with his own label in 1993.
 His work is distinguished by his use of transparent fabrics, layering of garments, unusual combinations of textures and fabrics and his re-use of antique kimono fabrics and traditional Asian textiles.

 Akira Isogawa is one of a handful of Australian based designers making their mark on the international market.
 Like compatriot Collette Dinnigan, Isogawa's international success can be traced to his distinctive signature style with pieces that feature unusual detailing, beatiful fabrics and hand worked embroidery and beading resulting in pieces that are collectable and treasured.

 Isogawa presented this dress as part of his Spring/ Summer Collection for Mercedes Australian Fashion Week 1999.
 The beading was inspired by traditional Javanese batik and beading, and was sourced through a workshop in Bali.

-The dress evolved from the beaded panel which Isogawa sought to combine with a dress of unsusual cut.
+The dress evolved from the beaded panel, which Isogawa sought to combine with an unusual cut.
 He achieved this by moulding the fabric to the body and pleating it into an irregular bustle at the back.